HidayatRivai2020/Python/variables/README.md

 # Variables
-- The place where the values can be stored
+- The place where the values can be stored for future use
 - variables saved in RAM
 - variables can store new values
 - variables can store the value from other variables
 - `variables = 'values'`
 - `variables = otherVariables`
 - `variables1, variables2, variables3 = values1, values2, values3`
+- data-type automatically based on the last value

 ## Naming Convention
 - can contain letters (a-zA-z), digits (0-9), and underscore